How to Become a Volunteer!

 At orientation, volunteers will learn about the different opportunities available, the benefits of volunteering, and what to expect as a volunteer.
 You are encouraged to bring family members who will be helping you so that they understand your family’s commitment.
 Invite a friend or a neighbor who shares your desire to make a difference in the lives of homeless animals.

-If you have not previously submitted an Emergency Release Form, you may bring your completed form with you to the orientation or complete it when you come to orientation.
-If you have questions or need additional information, please contact Emi Griess by email at email@example.com.
+If you have questions or need additional information, please contact Katie Jesseph by email at firstname.lastname@example.org.
 You may also call 785.233.7325.

-To register for an Animal Handling Class (held the first Wednesday of the month at 6:30pm at the shelter) or other classes, please contact the Volunteer Coordinator, Emi Griess, at firstname.lastname@example.org with your completed requirements.
+To register for an Cat Handling Class (held the first Wednesday of the month at 6pm at the shelter), Dog Handling Class (held the third Wednesday of the month at 6pm at the shelter) or other classes, please contact the Volunteer Coordinator with your completed requirements.